 Get up.
 The journey is too much.
 But you are not alone in it.

-For those who are reading this and carrying thoughts of ending their life:
+For those carrying thoughts of ending their life:

 Let them hear your voice above the voice of the darkness.